Major maintenance works: Marlow Bridge

 This is to reduce movement of the existing bearings during the works.
 This should not affect traffic or pedestrians.

-This will focus on structural repairs, with replacement of the 12 bearings that support the bridge deck.
+The 12 bearings that support the bridge deck will be replaced.
 The new bearings are designed to last for 50 years and are critical to the continued safe operation of the bridge.

 Alongside the replacement of the bearings, we'll complete the final stage of restoration of the steelwork on the underside of the bridge.
 This includes the cleaning and reinstatement of protective coatings.